 I am heading up to Aberdeen today for a week of i-conferences with other members of the Edinburgh Napier University “CSI” team.

-The first of these conferences is a day-long doctoral colloquium, iDocQ.
+The first conference is a day-long doctoral colloquium, iDocQ.
 I was on the organising committee last year, and am looking forward to being there without an operational role this year.
 I’m even starting to look forward to the “one-minute madness” presentation all of the attendees are expected to give.

 But it’s the second conference that I’m really, really excited about.
-The Information: interactions and impact (i3) conference focuses on the interactions between people and information, and how this interaction can bring about change.
-It is extremely relevant to my own research, and I am hoping to make some great new contacts over the week.
+The focus of the Information: interactions and impact (i3) conference are the interactions between people and information, and how this interaction can bring about change.
+It is extremely relevant to my research, and I am hoping to make some great new contacts over the week.

 Excitedly, this will also be my first experience of presenting an academic paper.
 I’m